ffyte/Livesplit-websocket-hotkeys/README.md

 You need to add the websocket component to the layout and use control->Star Server (WS) in livesplit on the server.

 Setup and logic should be easy in-software.
+It uses a (text) settings file to save your preferences.

 This requires .net 6 runtime to work properly (for win7 compatibility).